Hunter19823/Pathfinder-2e-Thieving-Waters-Campaign/Notes/Adventure Notebook.md

 Session starts at 7 AM where we review the reading over the night.

 We solve the illusionary hex in the room.

 This allowed water to rush in and open access to a cave.

-Azami took the magic blue focus next to his ritual hex.
+[[Azami]] took the magic blue focus next to his ritual hex.
-The ritual that restricted Faro to the lighthouse was washed away / disturbed.
+The ritual that restricted [[Faro]] to the lighthouse was washed away / disturbed.
+(We think)

-We went down to the docks, Wavesong noticed more sea snakes below the docks.
+We went down to the docks, [[Wavesong]] noticed more sea snakes below the docks.
 We prepared the boat in the middle of the room.
-Azami attempted to go down to the docks unnoticed, but angered the sea snakes.
+[[Azami]] attempted to go down to the docks unnoticed, but angered the sea snakes.

-We killed both sea snakes with only Faro getting bitten once.
+We killed both sea snakes with only [[Faro]] getting bitten once.

 We noticed a cracked snail shell on the dock.
+[[Faro]] rushes over to hug the snail shell and hugs him.
+It's his old pet snail Garry.
-Faro now has a ghost snail on his shoulder named Garry.
+[[Faro]] now has a ghost snail on his shoulder named Garry.
+(Purely cosmetic)

+## End of Session 5